Digging the Pit Of Success for TPC-DS

 Historical note

 We're blessed to be past the days of fighting agents to output properly formatted JSON for tool calls.
-Basics covers a lot more than it used to, which means you can focus on higher level optimizatio.
+Basics covers a lot more than it used to, which means you can focus on higher level optimization.

 Lever 2: The harness